NigarValikhanova/Back-End/README.md

 In summary, JavaScript is a fundamental language in web development, enabling the creation of dynamic and interactive web applications.
 Its continual evolution through the ECMAScript standard and the support of a vibrant ecosystem of libraries and frameworks contribute to its widespread use in modern software development.

+<h3> ASP.NET CORE MVC </h3>

+ASP.NET Core MVC is a web application framework developed by Microsoft that is part of the ASP.NET Core framework.
+It is a modern, lightweight, and cross-platform framework used for building dynamic, scalable, and high-performance web applications.
+MVC stands for Model-View-Controller, which is a design pattern that separates an application into three main components:

+1. **Model:** Represents the application's data and business logic.
+It is responsible for retrieving, processing, and storing data.

+2. **View:** Represents the user interface and presentation layer.
+It displays the data to the users and captures user input.
+Views are typically responsible for presenting information in a readable format.

+3. **Controller:** Manages user input and updates the model and view accordingly.
+Controllers handle user requests, invoke the necessary business logic in the model, and determine which view to render.

+Key features and concepts of ASP.NET Core MVC include:

+- **Cross-platform:** ASP.NET Core is designed to be cross-platform, making it possible to develop and run applications on Windows, macOS, and Linux.

+- **Dependency Injection:** ASP.NET Core has built-in support for dependency injection, which helps in creating more modular and testable code.

+- **Tag Helpers:** Tag Helpers enable server-side code to participate in creating and rendering HTML elements in Razor views.
+They provide a more natural way to work with server-side code within HTML markup.

+- **Middleware:** ASP.NET Core applications use middleware to handle requests and responses.
+Middleware components are configured in the application's startup code and can be used for tasks such as authentication, authorization, and request processing.

+- **Razor Pages:** In addition to the MVC pattern, ASP.NET Core includes Razor Pages, which is a more page-focused programming model that simplifies the development of page-centric web applications.

+- **Attribute Routing:** Routing is a critical aspect of any web framework.
+ASP.NET Core MVC supports attribute routing, allowing developers to define routes using attributes within the controllers and actions.

+- **Model Binding:** Automatic model binding simplifies the process of mapping incoming HTTP request data to action method parameters, making it easier to work with user input.

+- **View Components:** View Components are similar to partial views but provide more functionality.
+They are designed to encapsulate a component's logic and rendering, promoting reusability.

+ASP.NET Core MVC is a versatile framework suitable for building a wide range of web applications, from small and simple projects to large and complex enterprise-level applications.
+It integrates well with other ASP.NET Core components, such as Razor Pages, Web API, and SignalR, providing developers with a comprehensive toolkit for building modern web applications.